Reviewed by Physician Brandon Yew and Dr Andre Budihardjo on December 6, 2022

 How To Boost Oral Hygiene With TCM

-Incorporating TCM practices into oral hygiene habits can improve dental health.
+Incorporating TCM practices into good oral hygiene habits can improve dental health.
 Here’s how TCM can help treat imbalances in the body to boost oral health and help with existing ailments.

 1. Herbal formulas that balance the body